elliottthomlison/MiCasa/README.md

 MiCasa is a mobile app that helps individuals looking to rent to find available units without having to constantly check rental websites.
 A user can simply set preferences to what they look for in a rental, and forget about it.
 When they pass an available location that fits their preferences they will receive a notification to their phone whereby they can speak with the owner directly.

+MiCasa was built using the PERN stack (Postgre, Express, React, and NodeJS).

 ## Video Walkthrough of MiCasa

 - (https://www.youtube.com/watch?v=ltRnT-FhmcY)